letmecode1/Recalbox/README.md

-s Repo will exaplain how to load Recalbox into a Raspberry Pi 3 #
+This repo will exaplain how to load Recalbox into a Raspberry Pi 3 :video_game: #